MicroStrategy/rest-api-docs/docs/common-workflows/manage-user-and-user-groups/create-new-users.md

 ---
-title: Workflow Sample - Create New Users
+title: Workflow sample - Create new users
-sidebar_label: Create New Users
+sidebar_label: Create new users
 description: A workflow sample for creating a new user, a process often called onboarding, is provided below.
 The following sequence of REST API requests allows an administrative user to create a new user, update the user information, create an email address for the user, and send the new user a welcome email.
 ---